USS North Carolina (BB-55): Later operations

 Repairs lasted through October, keeping North Carolina from participating in much of the Philippines campaign, and she rejoined the fleet at its new forward base at Ulithi on 7 November.
 There, she joined TG 38.3, the fast carrier task force having passed from Fifth Fleet to Third Fleet command and accordingly being renumbered from 50-series to 30-series designations.
 The carriers then embarked on a series of strikes on Japanese positions on Leyte, Luzon, and the Visayas to support Army operations ashore.
 During these operations, North Carolina shot down a kamikaze suicide aircraft.
 The attacks continued into mid-December and intensified during the invasion of Mindoro on 15 December.
 Three days later, the fleet was cruising off the Philippines when it was hit by Typhoon Cobra.
 North Carolina was not seriously damaged, but three destroyers were sunk in the storm.

-After returning to Ulithi, the fast carrier task force began a series of strikes on targets on Formosa, the coast of French Indochina, occupied China, and the Ryuku Islands in January 1945.
+After returning to Ulithi, the fast carrier task force began a series of strikes on targets on Formosa, the coast of French Indochina, occupied China, and the Ryukyu Islands in January 1945.
 North Carolina remained in TG 38.3 for the operation, and her carrier group struck northern Formosa on 3–4 January, but poor weather hampered flight operations.
 Further attacks struck targets on Luzon on 6 and 7 January to destroy reserves of kamikazes there.
 On 10 January, the carrier groups entered the South China Sea to strike targets in French Indochina on the assumption that significant Japanese naval forces were present, but only merchant ships and a number of minor warships were caught and sunk there.
 During these raids, other elements of the Allied fleet invaded Lingayen Gulf on Luzon.